 Until this Contract ends, the Contractor won’t: (a) encourage Client employees or service providers to stop working for the Client; (b) encourage Client customers or clients to stop doing business with the Client; or (c) hire anyone who worked for the Client over the 12-month period before the Contract ended.
 The one exception is if the Contractor puts out a general ad and someone who happened to work for the Client responds.
 In that case, the Contractor may hire that candidate.
 The Contractor promises that it won’t do anything in this paragraph on behalf of itself or a third party.

 This Contract has no end date unless the Client or the Contractor ends the contract.
 Either party may end this Contract for any reason by sending an email or letter to the other party, informing the recipient that the sender is ending the Contract and that the Contract will end in 7 days.
 The Contract officially ends once that time has passed.
 The party that is ending the Contract must provide notice by taking the steps explained in Section 11.4.
 The Contractor must immediately stop working as soon as it receives this notice, unless the notice says otherwise.
 The Client agrees to pay the Contractor in full for the work done and will reimburse the Contractor for any agreed-upon, non-cancellable expenses.
-The following sections don’t end even after the Contract ends: 2 (Ownership and Licenses); 3 (Competitive Engagements); 4 (Non-Solicitation); 5 (Representations); 8 (Confidential Information); 9 (Limitation of Liability); 10 (Indemnity); and 11 (General).
+The following sections don’t end even after the Contract ends: 2 (Ownership and Licenses); 3 (Non-Solicitation); 4 (Representations); 7 (Confidential Information); 8 (Limitation of Liability); 9 (Indemnity); and 10 (General).

 The Client is hiring the Contractor as an independent contractor.
 The following statements accurately reflect their relationship: